Shockley-Ramo theorem and long-range photocurrent response in gapless materials: Mapping to the Shockley-Ramo problem

-We emphasize that the origin of nonlocality in our photoresponse problem is quite different from that in the SR problem, since the ambient carriers screen the long range electric field created by photoexcited carriers.
-Instead, the nonlocality arises due to long range currents.
-Furthermore, the SR theorem is typically applied to high-speed charge detection, whereas we are concerned with the steady-state photocurrent.
+We emphasize that the origin of nonlocality in our photoresponse problem is markedly different from that in the SR problem, since the ambient carriers screen the long range electric field created by photoexcited carriers.
+As noted above, the nonlocality originates from long-range currents constrained by charge continuity relation.
+Further, the SR theorem is typically applied to high-speed charge detection, whereas we are concerned with the steady-state photocurrent.
 Yet, despite these differences, our approach yields a relation [Eq.(\ref{eq:SR})] which exhibits formal similarity with the SR theorem.

-The starting point of our analysis is the continuity equation, $\nabla \cdot (\vec j_d+\vec j_{\rm loc})=0$, where $\vec j_d$ is the diffusion current due to ambient carriers in the material.
-These two contributions to current have very different spatial dependence: the photocurrent $\vec j_{\rm loc}$ is present in the excitation region, whereas the diffusion current $\vec j_d$ is nonzero throughout the entire material, describing the response to an e.m.f. due to $\vec j_{\rm loc}$ driving current far outside the excitation region.
-Below we focus on the simplest situation when transport can be described by a position-dependent conductivity tensor $\sigma (\vec r)$ (other effects, such as the hot carrier transport \cite{song,nathan}, can be analyzed similarly).
-The diffusion current satisfies the usual relation $\vec j_d=-\sigma (\vec r)\nabla\phi$, where $\phi$ is the electrochemical potential.
-The boundary conditions in this transport problem are zero current through the sample boundary, $\vec n\cdot(\vec j_d+\vec j_{\rm loc})=0$, and constant potential at the contacts, $\vec n\times\nabla\phi=0$ (we assume a two-dimensional geometry).
+The cornerstones of our analysis is the continuity equation, Eq.(\ref{eq:transport}).
+As discussed above, the two contributions to current in Eq.(\ref{eq:transport}) have very different spatial dependence: the photogalvanic current $\vec j_{\rm ph}$ is present in the excitation region, whereas the diffusion current $\vec j_{\rm d}$ is nonzero throughout the entire material.
+Below we focus on the simplest situation when transport can be described by a position-dependent $2\times 2$ conductivity tensor $\sigma (\vec r)$.
+The diffusion current satisfies the usual local relation $\vec j_{\rm d}=-\sigma (\vec r)\nabla\phi$.
+The boundary conditions in this transport problem are zero current through the sample boundary, $\vec n\cdot(\vec j_{\rm d}+\vec j_{\rm ph})=0$, and constant potential at the contacts, $\vec n\times\nabla\phi=0$ (here $\vec n$ is the normal to the boundary).